-Andrew Gutterman is an associate principal at Sasaki based in the Boston area with more than 15 years of professional experience as a landscape architect.
+Andrew Gutterman is an associate principal at Sasaki based in the Boston area with almost 20 years of professional experience as a landscape architect.
 His background in ecology has helped foster a deep appreciation for the beauty and complexity of the natural world and a strong belief that these qualities can be brought to the built environment in meaningful ways.
 His professional experience spans the full spectrum of project types, with a particular emphasis on creating high-quality landscapes for academic and institutional clients.

 Spring 2020 Courses

 - Andrew Gutterman

 - BS, University of Connecticut